ROCm/ROCmValidationSuite/docs/ug1main.md

 ## IET Module

-The Input EDPp Test can be used to characterize the peak power capabilities of a GPU (i.e. TGP) for a sustained duration of time.
+The Input EDPp Test can be used to characterize the peak power capabilities of a GPU (that is, TGP) for a sustained duration of time.
 This tool leverage GEMM workload to drive the compute load on the GPU and check whether the power consumed meets configured target power in watts.
 The GEMM compute workloads are also pre-configured.
 This verifies that the GPUs can sustain a power level for a reasonable amount of time without problems like thermal violations arising.
-The test passes if GPU power meets/crosses the target power during the duration of the test else reported as fail.
+The test passes if GPU power meets or crosses the target power during the duration of the test else reported as fail.

 This module should be used in conjunction with the GPU Monitor, to watch for